-Gateshead Council have been granted power to enforce bus lanes under the Transport Act 2000.
+We have the power to enforce bus lanes under the Transport Act 2000.

-Enforcement ensures bus lanes are properly used, and that their benefits are maximised.
+We enforce bus lanes to make sure they are properly used, and that their benefits are maximised.
 These include:

 There are times when it will be permitted for an unauthorised vehicle to enter a bus lane.
 These are: